 According to the Harvard Business Review, one of the golden rules of virtual engagement is giving people the opportunity to participate every 5 minutes.
 This might sound like a lofty goal, but one research study found that implementing this rule (along with several others) led to meetings where 86% of participants reported levels of engagement as the same or higher than in face-to-face meetings.
 Simple opportunities for engagement include asking a question in the chatbox, getting input via a poll, doing a round-robin check-in, splitting participants into breakout rooms, playing a game, or sharing thoughts about a question on the agenda.

 Bring Positive Energy

 When leading virtual meetings, your energy matters!
 This is especially important in times of stress and uncertainty when people are prone to getting drained.
-The way you show up to virtual meetings sets the tone for the rest of your team and arriving with positive energy has a ripple effect that strengthens social connections and drives productivity.
+The way you show up to virtual meetings sets the tone for the rest of your team, and arriving with positive energy at work has a ripple effect that strengthens social connections and drives productivity.
 In order to show up ready to lead others, tap into the power of play.
 Spend time learning what activities energize you and make them a priority.
 Avoid overbooking yourself and give yourself short breaks between back-to-back meetings.